Carl Nielsen: Studies and early career

-In 1881, Nielsen began to take his violin playing more seriously, studying privately under Carl Larsen, the sexton at Odense Cathedral.
+In 1881, at the age of 16, Nielsen began to take his violin playing more seriously, studying privately under Carl Larsen, the sexton at Odense Cathedral.
 It is not known how much Nielsen composed during this period, but from his autobiography, it can be deduced that he wrote some trios and quartets for brass instruments, and that he had difficulty in coming to terms with the fact that brass instruments were tuned in different keys.
 Following an introduction to Niels W. Gade, the director of the Royal Academy in Copenhagen, by whom he was well received, Nielsen obtained his release from the military band at short notice, and studied at the Academy from the beginning of 1884.

-Though not an outstanding student and composing little, Nielsen progressed well in violin under Valdemar Tofte (1832–1907), and received a solid grounding in music theory from Orla Rosenhoff (1844–1905), who would remain a valued adviser during his early years as a professional composer.
+Though not an outstanding student and composing little, Nielsen progressed well in violin under Valdemar Tofte (1832–1907), and received a solid grounding in music theory from Johan Peter Emilius Hartmann as well as from Orla Rosenhoff (1844–1905), who would remain a valued adviser during his early years as a professional composer.
 He also studied composition under Gade, whom he liked as a friend but not for his music.
 Contacts with fellow students and cultured families in Copenhagen, some of whom would become lifelong friends, became equally important.
 The patchy education resulting from his country background left Nielsen insatiably curious about the arts, philosophy and aesthetics.
 But, in the opinion of the musicologist David Fanning, it also left him "with a highly personal, common man's point of view on those subjects".
 He left the Academy at the end of 1886, after graduating with good but not outstanding marks in all subjects.
 He then went to stay with the retired Odense merchant Jens Georg Nielsen (1820–1901) and his wife at their apartment on Slagelsegade as he was not yet in a position to pay his own way.
 While there, he fell in love with their 14-year-old daughter Emilie Demant.
 The affair was to last for the next three years.